1906–07 Burslem Port Vale F.C. season: Second Division

 Despite the club's ever-worsening financial situation, Vale managed to bring back former top scorer, and former England international, Billy Beats; he was appointed captain upon his return.
+Beats was made a tenant of the Bridge Inn in Hanley to supplement his wages.
 Gambling that big signings would attract big crowds, right-back Hughie Dunn was also brought in from Bristol Rovers; inside-right William Dodds signed from Southwick; with former player Tom Coxon returning from Middlesbrough.
 Sam Bennion took charge of team affairs after Tommy Clare's wages were too high to maintain.

-The club started the season well, with three wins in their opening six games; 6,000 turning up for the opening game of the season.
-This was followed by four defeats on the bounce, but by winning five of their ten games in November and December the club put themselves in a decent position by Christmas.
+The team started the season well despite an opening day defeat to Leicester Fosse, with three wins in their opening six games; 6,000 turned up for that opening game.
+Some 5,000 returned to the Athletic Ground to Beats' "generalship" account for a 4–2 victory over Lincoln City.
+This was followed by four defeats on the bounce.
+Still, by winning five of their ten games in November and December the club put themselves in a decent position by Christmas.
 The club were two different sides at home and away, thumping Stockport County 5–0 at home and losing 6–0 at Burnley.
 Their first away win in ten months came at Blackpool on 22 December.
-They on to win just four league games in 1907, though did pick up points in the majority of their matches, going on a streak of six draws in ten games.
+At home they also managed to defeat second-placed Chelsea by two goals to nil on 3 November.
+There were 8,000 fans in attendance for the Boxing Day home defeat to Bradford City, which raised £155 in gate receipts.

+On 5 January, Vale beat eventual champions Nottingham Forest 4–2.
+This was followed by five straight home draws and seven consecutive away defeats.
+They had league leaders Chelsea "completely tied up" at Stamford Bridge on 9 March, only losing because of a dubious late penalty and having a goal themselves disallowed.
+Vale recorded their first league win in close to three whole months on 30 March as they claimed victory over Gainsborough Trinity.
+Heavy defeats at Hull City and Stockport County followed, before Robert Carter scored a vital winning goal in the reverse fixture at home to Hull City.
+A 4–0 defeat at Glossop left them needing to beat Blackpool on the final day to avoid a re-election vote.
+In the event a draw would have been enough, though they made sure with a 3–0 win.
-As had been the case in recent campaigns Vale just evaded a place in the re-election zones, finishing two points above the (potential) drop.
-For the second successive season the "Valeites" had the weakest defence in the league, conceding 83 goals in the league.
-Again they were poor on their travels, losing sixteen of their nineteen games away from home.
-Back at the Athletic Ground they lost just three games.

-Billy Beats was top scorer with fifteen goals in all competitions; he was ably assisted by William Dodds, Tom Coxon, Robert Carter, and Harry Mountford, who all hit double figures.
-An extremely settled side, only nineteen players were used in the league, with Dodds a league ever-present.
+Port Vale just evaded a place in the re-election zones, finishing in 16th, two points above the (potential) drop.
+For the second successive season, the "Valeites" had the weakest defence in the league, conceding 83 goals.
+They were poor on their travels, losing 16 of their 19 games away from home.
+Back at the Athletic Ground, they lost just three games.
+Billy Beats was top scorer with 15 goals in all competitions; he was ably assisted by William Dodds, Tom Coxon, Robert Carter, and Harry Mountford, who all hit double figures.